manrajpannu/rl-dart/README.md

 - Left joystick: Yaw (left/right) and Pitch (up/down)
 - X: Air roll left
 - Y: Air roll right

+## Community Discussion & Feedback

+This project received a lot of positive feedback from the Rocket League community on Reddit:
+- Shared on [r/RocketLeagueSchool](https://www.reddit.com/r/RocketLeagueSchool/comments/1ovdu2o/directional_air_roll_visualized_in_real_time/), the tool was praised for its usefulness in visualizing and practicing directional air roll in real time.
+- Many users described it as "the single most incredible thing I've seen RL related in such a long time" and "amazing work."

+Read the full discussion and feedback [here](https://www.reddit.com/r/RocketLeagueSchool/comments/1ovdu2o/directional_air_roll_visualized_in_real_time/).

 ## Getting Started